Kinney County DWI Court Process

 1. Arraignment (First Appearance)

-What to Expect: At the arraignment, the judge will formally advise you of the charges against you, explain your rights (including the right to an attorney), and ask you to enter a plea.
+- What to expect: At the arraignment, the judge will formally read the charges against you, ensure you understand your rights, and ask you to enter a plea.

-Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+- Getting a court-appointed attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
 The judge will assess your financial situation and determine if you qualify.
-It's essential to be honest and complete when providing information about your finances.

 2. Pre-Trial Hearings

-Discovery Process: After the arraignment, the discovery process begins.
-This is where your attorney (or you, if you represent yourself) can request evidence from the prosecution, such as police reports, breath or blood test results, video footage (if available), and witness statements.
+- Discovery process: During the pre-trial phase, your attorney will engage in the discovery process, which involves gathering evidence from the prosecution, such as police reports, breath or blood test results, and witness statements.

 3. Trial (If No Plea Deal)

-Texas law outlines the penalties for DUI offenses.
-These penalties increase with each subsequent offense and can be significantly harsher if there are aggravating factors, such as a high BAC, an accident causing injury or death, or having a minor passenger in the vehicle.
+Texas law establishes the penalties for DUI offenses, which increase with each subsequent offense and can be significantly harsher if there are aggravating factors.

 - Other Requirements: Alcohol education classes, community service, potential ignition interlock device (IID) requirement.